evo-mark/inertia-wordpress/README.md

 The `resolveInertiaPage` accepts two arguments, the first is your pages glob.
 With `eager: true` the pages will all be bundled into a single file, whereas with `eager: false` Vite will use code-splitting when bundling your app.

 The second argument the `resolveInertiaPage` accepts is your [Default Layout](https://inertiajs.com/pages#default-layouts).
-This can either be a standard layout/layout-array:

 ```js
 import Layout from './Layout'